-The winners will be announced just prior to the 26th GBIF Governing Board meeting, that will happen in the Netherlands, in October 2019.
+The winners will be announced just prior to the 26th GBIF Governing Board meeting, that will happen in the United States of América, in September 2020.

 Candidates to be nominated by Portugal must be enrolled in a university graduation programme to be eligible for the award.
 Candidates must be either Portuguese citizens or citizens of another country but students in a Portuguese institution.